 Aluminium is another highly viable stud welding material.
 Aluminium base materials and aluminium studs are a match made in heaven.
 This is true of pure aluminium and aluminium alloy base materials, though each is best paired with studs of the aluminium alloy material.
-You can also use aluminium studs for zinc alloy base materials.

 Taylor Studwelding stocks aluminium alloy (AlMg3) CD weld studs.
 Our aluminium CD studs come in threaded and unthreaded forms.
 We also produce non-ferrous studs made from aluminium of up to 12mm in diameter upon request for DA stud welding processes.

 Stud Welding Brass

 Lead-free brass can be used for stud welding applications in conjunction with weld studs made from brass, mild steel, or stainless steel.
 You should only stud weld brass using the capacitor discharge process.

 Taylor Studwelding supplies both threaded and unthreaded brass CD weld studs.
 Brass CD studs are suitable to use with lead-free brass and lead-free copper as base materials.